sunghwansyoon/is477/ProjectPlan.md

   We will perform data cleaning and integration as well; each of them will be located in 'data/cleaned' and 'data/integrated' directories.

   Our repository will also store a Jupyter notebook for data analysis, Python scripts for potential automation, and Markdown files (ProjectPlan.md, StatusReport.md, and README.md) for documentation.

-  ##### Data integration and enrichment

-  Data integration will be performed using shared spatial and temporal keys:
-  * Spatial key: ZIP code, Location (Latitude, Longitude)
-  * Temporal key: Date of inspection, Date of 311 report

-  Using the DuckDB or Pandas library, we will perform a left join of the food inspection (primary) data with aggregated 311 (secondary) data, ensuring each inspection record includes contextual information about recent complaint activity within its area and timeframe.

-  ##### Data quality and cleaning

-  Despite the datasets being well-maintained, they are likely to have issues shared by municipal data:
-  * Missing ZIP codes and addresses
-  * Duplicate inspection IDs or 311 complaints

-  Data cleaning will:
-  * Remove duplicate records
-  * Remove missing values in location columns
-  * Convert data types if needed

 ---